-The Bull NovaScale R440 E1 server is a modular, multiprocessing server based on the
+Your Bull NovaScale R460 E1 server is a modular, multiprocessing server based on the Intel[®] XeonTM microprocessor.

-Intel® XeonTM microprocessor.
 It is a solid performer and offers the latest technology.
-The combination of compute performance, memory capacity, and integrated I/O provides a high performance environment for many server market applications.
+The combination of computing performance, memory capacity, and integrated I/O provides a high performance environment for many server market applications.
 These range from large corporations supporting remote offices to small companies looking to obtain basic connectivity capability such as file and print services, e-mail, web access, web site server, etc.

-The Bull NovaScale R440 E1 server is housed and available as a rack-mount system.
+Your server is housed and available as a rack-mount system.
 Your server conveniently installs into a standard EIA 19-inch rack assembly.